Supply Chain Management - Logistics

 The Supply Chain Management - Logistics program provides you with the necessary skills and business knowledge to be successful in the world of supply chain and logistics.

 With the business world stretching into the global marketplace, employers are actively seeking professionals with a combination of supply chain and logistics knowledge.
 As such, the Supply Chain Management - Logistics courses at Centennial College teach you how to:

 - Develop and execute key decisions

-Once you graduate from the Logistics Management program, you will be able to contribute logistics expertise to ensure business success.
+Once you graduate from the Supply Chain Management - Logistics program, you will be able to contribute logistics expertise to ensure business success.
 You will also have the academic credentials necessary to pursue the Canadian Institute of Traffic and Transportation (CITT) designation, allowing exemptions from specific CITT courses.
 The CITT designation is highly regarded in Canada by supply chain and logistics professionals.
 By attaining this designation, you will prove to employers that you have achieved a high standard of learning.

 |Course Code||Course Title||Location|

 |BUSN-702||Employment and Career Preparedness||Progress Campus|